-One theme from hearing so far: interest in making CISA the civilian fed govt's network defender.
-Not just helping, but actually supervising improvements to agencies' networks.— Eric Geller (@ericgeller) February 10, 2021
+One theme from hearing so far: interest in making CISA the civilian fed govt’s network defender.
+Not just helping, but actually supervising improvements to agencies’ networks.
+One suggestion made: let agencies offload accountability to CISA in exchange for giving up authority.— Eric Geller (@ericgeller) February 10, 2021

 The President also mentioned he would launch an “urgent initiative” to improve the nation’s cybersecurity against adversaries like Russia and China.

 So far, Biden’s administration has appointed new professionals to key positions.
 Significant name changes within the cyber and security state organizations include:

 - Anne Neuberger, the former director of the National Security Agency’s Cybersecurity Directorate, becomes the new deputy national security adviser for cyber and emerging technology.